 Along with being a powerful antioxidant, astaxanthin also has anti-inflammatory properties.
-This means it could help to calm both skin sensitivity and redness.
+This means it could help to calm skin sensitivity, redness, blemishes and acne, leading to visible improvements in your skin’s overall appearance.
 So far, it does indeed seem to be very beneficial for those with sensitive skin.

 Reduces the Appearance of Wrinkles & Age Spots

 Wrinkles are often one of the first signs of aging to appear on skin.
 They form for a variety of reasons but most notably because of the breakdown of collagen and elastin accelerated by free radical damage.
 Age spots (or sun spots) also appear because of damage to your skin over the years and do not fade easily.

 Fortunately for your skin, studies have shown that one of the benefits of astaxanthin is to help reverse the look of several signs of aging, including wrinkles and age spots.
 It was found to do this after about 8 weeks of use.

 Notably, at least one of the studies used a combination of oral and topical astaxanthin.
 This could mean that consuming it both ways will give your skin the greatest boost.

 One of the same studies that looked at astaxanthin and wrinkles also found that it could improve skin texture.
 Benefits were mainly seen for skin roughness and elasticity, which is great because keeping your skin elastic is also key to preventing signs of aging in the future.